 - Subject Line for Cold Email – The Art, Science, and Successful Examples (LeadFuze)

-- Follow Up Email Subject Line – How to Write Something Compelling that Actually Works (LF)
+- Follow Up Email Subject Line – How to Write Something Compelling that Actually Works (LeadFuze)

 - 164 Best Email Subject Lines to Boost Your Email Open Rates (OptinMonster)

-Most readers can see the first sentence, making it barely second to the subject line.Make the first sentence concise and exactly what your ideal buyers would want to know.
+Most readers can see the first sentence, making it the second most important part of the email (subject line being first).Make the first sentence concise and exactly what your ideal buyers would want to know.
 Click To Tweet

-There are a few sentences that you could use, depending on who you’re trying to contact.
+There are a few sales pitch ideas that you could use, depending on who you’re trying to contact.

 The Gush: If your audience is a reach up like to CEOs, celebrities, or others who may be publicly notable—tell them that you enjoy their [insert thing they do here].